JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 Having access to peak force measurements for these players like IMTP or countermovement jumps will get a better understanding of total capacity of force production over time.

+Tracking bat speed throughout the entire swing would also give more insight into acceleration.

 Also, knowing the MOI of each bat makes a significant difference in bat speed.

 Lastly, being able to test these two swings in a game like environment with time constraints would be interesting to see if the efficiency of the right handed swing will break or not.